donbowen/BFH/README.md

 	- _This is not the raw data:_ All patent level variables are winsorized at the 1/99% level annually.
 The citation and KPSS variables are winsorized by grant year, and the remaining variables are winsorized by application year.
 If you are interested in raw data, please follow the big link above to the updated patent data files.
 	- Because `pat_lv.dta` is **1.3GB**, it's not stored here.
 You can download it by (A) [Clicking this link](https://www.dropbox.com/s/xvr09mqayfz7akd/pat_lv.dta?dl=1) or (B) [Downloading this folder to your computer](https://github.com/donbowen/BFH/archive/refs/heads/main.zip) and running `bfh_analysis.do`, which starts by downloading what you need.
 3. A startup-quarter panel (`startup_qtr_panel.dta`) for 1980-2010 with time-varying information on startups that receive at least one patent during the sample period.
 Please note that observations up through 2017 are in the dataset because our dependent variables were forward looking relative to our independent variables and available after 2010.
 This file is not included here, as it contains licensed data but email us if your institution has a license for VenturExpert, SDC, and Dealscan.

-Please see the paper for details on the construction of the samples and measures.
-Questions can be directed to Donald Bowen, and pointers to errors or omissions, and corrections are welcome.

 We also include **`aggregate_measures.do`, which contains a Stata function to convert patent-level variables into group-time variables (e.g. firm-year, state-year, MSA-quarter).** We include the stocking function from our paper, which gets the group's average patent stats over the prior five years, after applying a 20% rate of depreciation.